TrevorChan1/TrevorChan1/README.md

 ### Hello!

-My name is Trevor Chan and I am a Junior studying computer engineering at Boston University.
-I love programming and I am excited to see what fun projects I will get to work on in the future.
+My name is Trevor Chan and I am a Senior studying computer engineering at Boston University with particular interests in Cloud and Cybersecurity.
+I love the projects that I've gotten to work on and I'm excited to learn more about developing cloud and cybersecurity solutions

 <!--
 **TrevorChan1/TrevorChan1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.